openresty/drizzle-nginx-module/README.markdown

 This module generates binary query results in a format that is shared among the various Nginx database driver modules like [ngx_postgres](http://github.com/FRiCKLE/ngx_postgres/).
 This data format is named `Resty DBD Stream` (RDS).

-If you're a web app developer, you may be more interested in using a source filter module like [HttpRdsJsonModule](http://wiki.nginx.org/HttpRdsJsonModule) to obtain JSON output.
+If you're a web app developer, you may be more interested in

+* using [HttpRdsJsonModule](http://wiki.nginx.org/HttpRdsJsonModule) to obtain JSON output,
+* using [HttpRdsCsvModule](http://wiki.nginx.org/HttpRdsCsvModule) to obain Comma-Separated-Value (CSV) output,
+* or using [LuaRdsParser](http://wiki.nginx.org/LuaRdsParser) to parse the RDS data into Lua data structures.

 For the HTTP response header part, the `200 OK` status code should always be returned.
 The `Content-Type` header *must* be set to `application/x-resty-dbd-stream`.
 And the driver generating this response also sets a `X-Resty-DBD` header.
 For instance, this module adds the following output header: